DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Experiments

-These insights translate to actionable training priorities: (1) emphasize pattern extension and reasoning during fine-tuning to reduce over-reliance on memorization, (2) increase Code2NL/NL2Code training examples to improve semantic understanding, (3) include more C++ samples in the training mix to close performance gaps, and (4) maintain current strengths in Python and Syntax Completion.
+These insights translate to actionable training priorities: (1) emphasize syntactic precision during fine-tuning to close the gap between similarity and functional correctness, (2) increase Code2NL/NL2Code training examples to improve semantic understanding, (3) target TypeScript and JavaScript samples in the training mix to close language-specific gaps, and (4) maintain current strengths in Pattern Matching and Code Purpose.